 Frequently Asked Questions and Answers

 Yes, we do!
-In addition to our regular scheduled FCN courses, we also design and deliver customized courses for health care agencies, government departments and educational facilities.
-We have Educators available to travel to most Canadian locations, able to provide a customized course on location, to meet your needs.
+In addition to our regular scheduled Foot Care Nurse, FCN Preceptor and FCN Educator courses and skills workshops, we also design and deliver customized courses for health care agencies, government departments and educational facilities.
+We have Educators available to travel to most Canadian locations and able to provide a customized course on location to meet your needs.

 This is general information only, please consult with your accountant for tax provisions specific to your situation.

 T-2202A CRA tuition certificates, which are required to benefit from the tuition tax credit, can only be issued by designated educational institutions such as private career or community colleges and universities certified by Employment and Social Development Canada (ESDC).
 Foot Care Kingston is a privately owned business, which does not fit in this category.

 One benefit of being independently owned and managed is that it allows us to be more flexible and effective in customizing programs as soon as nursing foot care advancements happen.
 Although we do not provide T2202A CRA tuition certificates, we do provide an official tuition receipt to each student, which can be used to gain access to other financial aid opportunities, such as:

 - Educational grants (See our financial aid page for more details)